Shikaga/story/index.md

 But if it was going to be war, he was going to ensure that they were going to win.
 And the first step was to find out who was behind this heinous crime.

 Descending the cold stone steps, the steel gates clinked open as he approached them.
+They were deep underground now, fires burnt in brackets attached all along the world, the only light in a world of perpetual darkness.

-“The prisoner is ready for questioning Captain”
+“The prisoner is ready for questioning Captain”, the ancient jailor said, a toothless grin on his face, clearly eager to have a new victim to maltreat.

-“No one else has spoken to the assassin yet?”, the captain asked.
+“No one else has spoken to the him yet?”, the captain asked.

-“No sir, they only just regained consciousness” the guard said.
+“No sir, the assasin only just regained consciousness” the guard said, with a hint of laughter in his voice.
+“But I think you might find them a little different from what you are expecting Captain”, he said, finding his key on his giant ring of keys.

-The guard took his ring of keys and unlocked the cell door and the Captain looked in the door.
-Two guards sat either side of a table, and the prisoner sat, face down on the table, manacles snaking from the floor to the assasins limbs.
+The jailor turned the long key in the lock and swung the cell door open and the Captain looked in the door.
+Two guards sat either side of a table, and the prisoner sat, face down on the table, manacles snaking from the floor to the his limbs.

-Sitting down at the table, the Captain loomed and slowly cracked his knuckles.
-“So, we are about to have a little chat”, the Captain said.
-A sixteen year old girl, hair matted to her face with sweat, stared back at him.
+Sitting down at the table, the Captain loomed and slowly cracked his knuckles trying to be as imposing as he could.
+“So, we are about to have a little chat”, The Captain said, nodding to one of the guards.
+The grabbed and the prisoners head yanked his head off the table roughly.

+A sixteen year old girl, hair matted to her face with sweat, stared into The Captains head.

 1.
 ----

+One Week Earlier

 She slipped down the corridor, lump in her throat, skin tingling with excitement and pounding terror.
 Her footsteps, though quiet, thundered in her head as they echoed off the bare stone walls in the labyrinthine tunnels beneath the keep.

 Approaching a corner, Emlyn dropped into the shadow of the wall and stuck her head out to check the adjacent corridor.
 Two guards.